 This past weekend, National Spine & Pain Centers hosted its third annual business focused pain management conference entitled The Business of Pain Medicine: 21st Century Challenges & Solutions.
-Under the leadership of Peter Staats, M.D., Les Zuckerman, M.D., Sanjay Bakshi, M.D., and Sudhir Diwan, M.D., experts in pain management were brought in to speak across a breadth of business and clinically-related issues integral to the safe & cost-effective delivery of pain management care.
+Under the leadership of Peter Staats, M.D., Les Zuckerman, M.D., and Sanjay Bakshi, M.D., experts in pain management were brought in to speak across a breadth of business and clinically-related issues integral to the safe & cost-effective delivery of pain management care.

 Chronic pain impacts an estimated 112 million Americans and is the number one cause of long-term disability in the United States.
 According to a study by the Institute of Medicine of The National Academies, chronic pain affects more Americans than diabetes, heart disease and cancer combined.
 Unfortunately, opioid use, misuse, and abuse has risen sharply since the 1990’s.
 Between 1999 and 2005, the incidence of all opioid-related deaths tripled in the US.
 In 2016, US opiate-related deaths exceeded 64,000, rising a staggering 22% from 2015.
 While synthetic fentanyl and heroin are the largest contributors to further escalations in the death toll, an estimated 14,400 were from prescription opiates.

 This year’s conference brought together some of the nation’s preeminent clinical and administrative leaders in Interventional Pain Management (IPM) to discuss alternatives to opiate therapy and expensive and often ineffective spine surgery.
 Topics included but were not limited to the following: quality patient care and measuring outcomes, patient safety and experience, and innovative treatment solutions such as neuromodulation which provide lasting relief chronic pain patients.